 How does Product Report Card payout?

 As with other information for the company, this little bit of news is also not available on their website.
 Browsing other reviews in the hope that someone cracked the code before me, I learned that the company no longer makes PayPal payments and that you can claim your cash either through Amazon gift cards or codes, or wait for their check to arrive in the mail.

 What’s the catch with Product Report Card?

 With so many other online paid survey sites out there at the moment, and so much more transparency from those sites than with Product Report Card, I would have to say that it’s all a catch.
 I dislike how much personal information regarding my exact demographics I had to share.
 As a parent, I have to be wary of sites that demand so much information that I can immediately pinpoint my location.
 Paranoid?
 Perhaps.

 What the members say about Product Report Card

 As always, the Better Business Bureau is a good place to start if you’re wondering what kind of business practices any firm uses.
 The Denver BBB seems to have a great reputation for encouraging their negatively-reviewed listings to respond if nothing else.

 According to the BBB, Product Report Card was incorporated as an LLC in 2012.
-It took less than 6 months for the BBB to open a profile for Product Report card, based on negative user complaints.
+It took less than 6 months for the BBB to open a profile for the company, based on negative user complaints.

-An alert currently in place states that Product Report Card has a pattern of complaints that specifically relate to payment issues.
+An alert currently in place states that the company has a pattern of complaints that specifically relate to payment issues.

 68 BBB reviews later, and my overall impression is not a good one.